raj713335/INTELEGIX/README.md

 ## Vision Statement

-- It has three vision based functionalities right now:
+- It has five vision based functionalities right now:

     1. Detects if a Driver is drowsy.
     2. Uses a custom trained model based on yolov4 Darknet architecture to detect if a person is smoking while driving.